damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 colSums(sapply(cleaned_merge_PGB, duplicated))
 ```

-**Findings:**\
+**Findings:**

-- There is no NA values from the joint dataset - `cleaned_merge_PGB`.\
+-   There is no NA values from the joint dataset `cleaned_merge_PGB`.

 -   Despite having duplicated in other values, the review_id which is essential to identify a particular information about a review is still unique.
-Therefore, other duplicates are acceptable.\
+Therefore, other duplicates are acceptable.

 -   Only user_id variable should be addressed if there are any duplicates for further analysis.\

 Count the number of unique users by States